See also : Coin Gold coins Development of USA

 The Lima type was not designed to circulate.
 It is a close copy of the 8 escudos of 1742, with the same inscriptions.
 Brasher added his full name.
 On the reverse the heraldic figures, hand engraved, are rough.

 Two units of the Lima type have survived.
 Both were clipped, probably by the assayer himself to adjust the weight to the 408 grain value specified in 1786 by the Bank of New York for the 8 escudo coin.
 On the better of the two coins, this date was deciphered in 1991 in the cropped edge.
 On both coins, the EB mark is on the reverse, in the center of the Jerusalem cross.

 All these blunders indicate that Brasher's goal was to promote his expertise in the strike of metals.
 His Lima type doubloon is the very first gold coin minted in the United States with locally created dies and a gold alloy whose composition is different from that used in Lima.

-The better of the two coins, graded MS61 by NGC, will be sold by Heritage in Dallas on January 21, lot 3935.
-The other coin, graded XF40 by NGC, was sold for $ 690K including premium by Heritage on January 12, 2005.
+The better of the two coins, graded MS61 by NGC, was sold for $ 2.1M by Heritage on January 21, 2021, lot 3935.
+The other coin, graded XF40 by NGC, was sold for $ 690K by Heritage on January 12, 2005.

-2021 SOLD for $ 9.4M including premium
+2021 SOLD for $ 9.4M by Heritage

 The popular iconography seized on this patriotic symbol in 1786, with the engravings prepared by James Trenchard for the first two issues of Columbian Magazine.
 The eagle with its outstretched wings, the thirteen stripes on the breast shield, the olive branch and the arrows appeared in 1787 on the reverse side of the Cent and Half Cent from Massachusetts.